Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 18**
 Created an endpoint where we send the product details in a user's cart when requested with a get request.

+## **Milestone 19**
+Created cart frontend page to display the products, added an option to increase and decrease cart product quantity using + and - buttons and created an Backend endpoint for increase and decrease quantity.